top of page

 PNG Circle 22.png

-MY CLIENT IS PURSUING PSYCHEDELIC WORK.
+MY CLIENT IS PURSUING KETAMINE ASSISTED PSYCHOTHERAPY (OR PSYCHEDELIC ASSISTED THERAPY) WORK.
 HOW CAN I SUPPORT THEM?

-I'M INTERESTED IN LEARNING TO PROVIDE PSYCHEDELIC THERAPY.
+I'M INTERESTED IN LEARNING TO PROVIDE PSYCHEDELIC ASSISTED THERAPY.
 DO YOU HAVE ANY ADVICE?

 PNG Circle 17.png